PWSdelta/EMTEEGEE/README.md

-# MagicAI - Django Migration
+# EMTEEGEE - Django Migration

 A comprehensive Magic: The Gathering card analysis platform with AI-powered reviews, deck analysis, and pricing data.
 This Django application uses MongoDB and imports data directly from MTGJson.